Izabela88/walkers-website/documents/features/features.md

     - ### **Star Rating:**

         - The star rating represents the average of all ratings a pet sitter has received.
-        - If the pet sitter has not received any reviews, the stars remain blank
+        - If the pet sitter has not received any reviews, the stars remain blank.

         ![star rating](/documents/star-rating.png)
         ![no review rating](/documents/no-review.png)